 How to find the sum of 0, 1, 1, 2, 3, 5, 8.. or Fibonacci series in Java:

-In this post, we will learn how to find the sum of the Fibonacci series upto a specific distance.
-The Fibonacci series or Fibonacci sequence is a series where each number is equal to the sum of two previous numbers in the series.
-The first two numbers of Fibonacci series are 0 and 1.
+In this post, we will learn how to find the sum of the Fibonacci series up to a specific distance.
+The Fibonacci series or Fibonacci sequence is a series of numbers where each number is equal to the sum of two previous numbers.
+The first two numbers of the Fibonacci series are 0 and 1.

-We will write one Java program that will find the sum of this series upto nth value.
+We will write one Java program that will find the sum of this series up to the nth series item.
 This program will take the value of n as input from the user and it will print the sum.

 For example, if n is 5, then the sum will be 0+1+1+2+3 = 7.

-Algorithm to print the sum of Fibonacci series:
+Algorithm to print the sum of the Fibonacci series:

-Our program will use the below algorithm to find the sum:
+The program will use the following algorithm to find the sum of the first n values of the Fibonacci series:

-- Initialize two variables to store the current value and previous value of the Fibonacci series.
-Assign the current value as 1 and previous value as 0.
+• Initialize two variables to store the current and previous values of the Fibonacci series.
+Assign the current value as 1 and the previous value as 0.

-- If the value of n is 0, return 0, if it is 1, return 1.
-If it is more than 1, use one loop to find the sum.
+• If the value of n is 0, return 0.
+If it is 1, return 1.
+If it is greater than 1, use one loop to find the sum.

-- Create one sum variable and initialize it as 0.
-Using a loop, find the sum of all values to n and store that value in this variable.
+• Create one sum variable and initialize it as 0.
+By using a loop, find the sum of all values up to the nth member of the series and assign that value to the sum variable.

-Java program to get the sum of Fibonacci series up to nth value:
+Method 1: Java program to get the sum of the first n items of the Fibonacci series with a for loop:

 Below is the complete Java program: